About the University

-UAlbany students take advantage of the more than 500 study abroad opportunities in 50 countries available through the UAlbany and SUNY networks.
+UAlbany students take advantage of the more than 500 study abroad opportunities in over 50 countries available through the UAlbany and SUNY networks.
 These are valuable opportunities for young scholars to enhance their education, increase independence and self-awareness, and build resumes that include invaluable international experience to deal with today's global marketplace.

 Diversity that Enriches Learning